Showing posts with label 2019. Show all posts

 Yep, and frogs love ponds so each screen is a giant pond of rocks/lilypads that stay floating on the water's surface - for a short time.
 Hop around the screen, look for bugs, and then press fire to stick out your tongue to feed your belly.
 Be quick and beat the other players but watch out because the computer AI is actually quite superb - plus it's fun watching them brawl amongst themselves!!
 Oh, tongues have more than one use so don't be a pushover, okay?

 Numerous ponds are available with three different gameplay modes and support for 2-4 players.
-Controls are rather unique featuring support for the keyboard, joystick, Jagpad or ST4PLAYER via the parallel port.
+Controls are unique featuring support for the keyboard, joystick, Jagpad, or ST4PLAYER via the parallel port.
 Players can either be human or computer-controlled and there's even the option for a Midi link-up.
 Come on, tell me you're not impressed!!

 Wanna see another screenshot?
 How about one using C64 graphics?
 Yes, on the Atari ST...